How do you calculate the timing of Shavuot or Pentecost?

 Thus, with the Feast of Firstfruits = Sunday being day #1, then day #50 (which is seven full weeks after the Feast of Firstfruits) is Shavuot, Feast of Weeks, or Feast of Harvest = Pentecost, which always is a Sunday.
 Most of the companies that make calendars have no clue about any of the Hebrew/Jewish feast and festival days, so they get their information from Jewish sources.
 Most of these seem to begin the count of the fifty-day Feast of Weeks with the day after the first day of the Feast of Unleavened Bread, a special Sabbath, rather than with the day after the weekly Sabbath of that week.
 Thus, it is not often that Shavuot = Feast of Weeks on a Hebraic calendar coincides with the day of Pentecost on a regular calendar.

 Now, look at the definition of the regular weekly Sabbath:

 3There are six days when you may work, but the seventh day is a Sabbath of rest, a day of sacred assembly.
 You are not to do any work; wherever you live, it is a Sabbath to the LORD.
 (Leviticus 23:3)This specifically defines "Sabbath" as the seventh day (of the week), as well as a day of rest and sacred assembly.
 Next, look at how the Feast of Unleavened Bread is defined, including the first day of this feast:

 Thus, when interpreting Leviticus 23:11 and 23:15, I believe it is incorrect to assume that "Sabbath" refers to the first day of the Feast of Unleavened Bread.
-It is more logical, as well as consistent with 23:3, to see "Sabbath" as meaning the regular Sabbath: the final day of the week.
+It is more logical, as well as consistent with 23:3, to see "Sabbath" as meaning the regular Sabbath: the final day of the regular week.